tryingsomestuff/Minic/README.md

 TCEC22: 2nd/8 in League 2, 8th/8 in League 1 (well tried ;) )  (https://www.chessprogramming.org/TCEC_Season_22)

 ## Release process
 WARNING : the former Dist directory as been REMOVED from the repository because it was starting to be too big.
 Unofficial releases are not available anymore here.
-All (unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist, also available as a git submodule.
+All (including unofficial) releases are available in a new repo, here : https://github.com/tryingsomestuff/Minic-Dist, also available as a git submodule.

 Some stable/official ones will still be made available as github release (https://github.com/tryingsomestuff/Minic/releases).
 I "officially release" (create a github version) as soon as I have some validated elo (at least +10) or an important bug fix.